OdeliaAbbou/Morim_AndroidApplication/README.md

 # Morim

 **Morim** is an innovative native Android application (Java) connecting students and teachers for lessons.
-It offers a comprehensive platform for scheduling, messaging, ratings, and discovery—within a clean, maintainable architecture.
+It offers a comprehensive platform for scheduling, messaging, ratings, and discovery - within a clean, maintainable architecture.

 ---